Silver $35.97 Gold $3336.20 Platinum $1345.00 Palladium $1099.00 Copper $0.32

-Tools of the Trade for Buying Gold
+Tools of the Trade for Side Gig Gold Buyers

 There are a few tools of the trade all precious metals dealers have in their toolbox.
 Here is a quick rundown of the most important ones.